-- Limited understanding: Chatbots are limited in their understanding of human language and context, leading to misunderstandings and inaccurate responses. - Lack of emotions: Chatbots lack emotions and empathy, making it difficult for them to fully understand human behavior and respond in a meaningful way. - No creativity: Chatbots lack creativity and imagination, which can limit their ability to provide innovative solutions to complex problems. - Inflexibility: Chatbots are designed to follow specific scripts and rules, making it difficult for them to adapt to changing circumstances or new information. - Reliance on data: Chatbots rely on data and algorithms to generate responses, which can perpetuate biases and perpetuate harmful information. - Security risks: Chatbots can be vulnerable to hacking and other forms of cyber-attacks, which can compromise sensitive information and put users at risk. - Technical limitations: Chatbots can be limited by technical constraints, such as limited processing power, storage capacity, and connectivity.
+- Limited understanding: Chatbots are limited in their understanding of human language and context, leading to misunderstandings and inaccurate responses. - Lack of emotions: Chatbots lack emotions and empathy, making it difficult for them to fully understand human behavior and respond in a meaningful way.

+- No creativity: Chatbots lack creativity and imagination, which can limit their ability to provide innovative solutions to complex problems. - Inflexibility: Chatbots are designed to follow specific scripts and rules, making it difficult for them to adapt to changing circumstances or new information. - Reliance on data: Chatbots rely on data and algorithms to generate responses, which can perpetuate biases and perpetuate harmful information. - Security risks: Chatbots can be vulnerable to hacking and other forms of cyber-attacks, which can compromise sensitive information and put users at risk. - Technical limitations: Chatbots can be limited by technical constraints, such as limited processing power, storage capacity, and connectivity.

 [OpenAI .
-(2023) ChatGPT wrote this paragraph.]

-10.8 Personalization, Paternalism, and Parentalism
+(2023) This paragraph was written with ChatGPT.]

+12.8 Personalization and Paternalism

 Search usually will rank the links it returns.
-If there is ranking, there is further opportunity for error or malfeasance.
+If there is ranking, or personalization, there is further opportunity for error or malfeasance.
 Most obviously the finger is on the scales with systems that allow sites to pay the search providers for higher positions in the ranked returns.
 ML systems need to be scrutinized in these areas.